 Next day, a farmers’ market and flea market filled the streets.
 I took a tour offered by the tourism bureau.

-Jesuit Church of St. Francis Xavier was consecrated in 1677.
+Jesuit Church of Saint Francis Xavier was consecrated in 1677.
 Inside is a pink and gold organ Liberace would have been proud to play.

 - Reuss River Weir System was built in 1861 to control the water leaving Lake Luzern.
 Needles (wooden paddles) are added or removed from the dam by hand to control the water level.

 - Mill Bridge, another footbridge across the Reuss, built in 1408.
-Inside are sixty-seven 17th-century paintings, called collectively the “Dance of Death.”
-Each features images of skeletons to remind those using the bridge that death is always near.
+Inside are sixty-seven paintings from the 1600s, called collectively the “Dance of Death.”
+Each painting features images of skeletons to remind us that death is always near.
 For those who are scared straight, a small chapel awaits midway.

-- Twin-towered Hofkirche was rebuilt in 1634-39 with the towers from the previous church, erected in 1525.
+- Twin-towered Hofkirche was rebuilt in the 1600s with the towers from the previous church, erected in 1525.
 It is considered the most important Renaissance-era church in Switzerland.

 However, most of my fellow tourists were more interested in shopping for Swiss watches.
 “Which is the best brand?” they asked.